 Konica Minolta has set up a reliability testing laboratory at its Tokyo Site Hachioji.
 This is where tests can be conducted to obtain detailed information on product combustibility using cutting-edge analysis techniques.
 The laboratory is also equipped with advanced equipment to treat smoke exhaust, enabling combustion testing to be performed without any impact on the local environment.

 Taking Steps to Improve Quality

 Improving quality awareness in the workplace and promoting the horizontal rollout of effective approaches

 Sharing Information about Quality Problems and Cross-deploying Countermeasures within the Group

-As a specific measure of the cross-deploying efforts, the Group conducted Production Capability Assessments in fiscal 2015 at 16 production sites, including sites outside Japan.
+As a specific measure of the cross-deploying efforts, the Group conducts Production Capability Assessments at production sites, including sites outside Japan.
 Members of each site serve as assessors in this effort to perform mutual cross-assessments of businesses.
-Assessments are designed to visualize issues at each site by quantifying different aspects, such as the 5S’s (Sort, Straighten, Shine, Standardize, and Sustain), visualization, elimination of inefficiencies, and factory management.
-The 5S’s and visualization are intended to encourage proactive improvements on the production floor by presenting ideals as guidelines.
+Assessments are designed to visualize issues at each site by quantifying different aspects, such as the 5S's (Sort, Straighten, Shine, Standardize, and Sustain), visualization, elimination of inefficiencies, and factory management.
+The 5S's and visualization are intended to encourage proactive improvements on the production floor by presenting ideals as guidelines.
 Additionally, good practices are cross-deployed by sharing assessment results and examples of initiatives from each site on the company intranet.